CellProfiler/CellProfiler/cellprofiler/data/help/output_plateviewer.rst

 Plate Viewer
 ============

-The plate viewer is a data tool that displays the images in your experiment in plate format.
+The plate viewer displays the images in your experiment in plate format.
 Your project must define an image set list with metadata annotations for the image’s well and, optionally its plate and site.
 The plate viewer will then group your images by well and